GoolaDev/kokice/README.md

 How to use?

-First, make sure php server(QuickPHP is included) and mpv ara properly installed.
+First, make sure php server(QuickPHP is included) and mpv are properly installed.
 Check **./bin/readme.txt**

-Collect media files and put them in **./web/media/** folder On Windows execute **./start.bat** and it will launch your default browser and mpv.exe which will play _VideoTestSignal.mp4
+Collect media files and put them in **./web/media/** folder.
+On Windows execute **./start.bat** and it will launch your default browser and mpv.exe which will play _VideoTestSignal.mp4

 In Browser window enter team names.
 For teams that are not used enter blank name.